progrium/ginkgo/README.md

-# gservice
+# Ginkgo

 Lightweight service framework on top of gevent, implementing the "service model" -- services all the way down.

+## Features
+* Service model -- Break your app down into services and sub-services.
+  Modules, if you will, that can start, stop, and reload.
+Every service manages its own pool of greenlets.
+* Configuration -- Built-in, reloadable configuration based on Python files.
+Access configuration settings relative to services.
+* Runner -- Command-line tool to manage your service that can daemonize, chroot, drop privs, and set up or override configuration.

 ## Contributing